carpentries/instructor-training/files/intro-slides/slides.md

 - practice introducing yourself
 - serves as an icebreaker - an opportunity to meet other people in the workshop

-Get in a group of three with two other people you haven't met before.
+Get in a group of three with two other people you have not met before.
 Each person do a video introducing themselves and get feedback from the other two in the group.
 Your introduction should be just around a minute or two.